-We ask ourselves what Education 3.0 entails, and what is the society and world of work world for which are we preparing our learners in this age?
-Our design of education 3.0 must focus on how we prepare learners for a world that changes so rapidly that it may change repeatedly in their 12 to 13 years in school.
+We ask ourselves what Education 3.0 entails, and what is the society and work-world for which we are preparing our learners for this age?
+Our design of Education 3.0 must focus on how we prepare learners for a world that changes so rapidly that it may change repeatedly in their 12 to 13 years in school.
 To fully address this, we must ask several questions.

 Who are our learners today?
 How can we identify the skills they need so that they embody the characteristics of a learner, who is prepared for the society in which they will live and work?
 Why must we transform their learning experiences to move beyond simply content knowledge and achievement?
 Thought leaders have discussed why achievement in content skills may not be enough to prepare them for rapidly changing jobs and careers they will experience.
 As Patrick Griffin discussed in The Changing Nature of Education, Schools and Employment Readiness,

 Changes in labour markets have changed the skill demands of many jobs.
 Work environments now may often be technology‐rich, problems are frequently ill‐defined and people more often work in teams, often multidisciplinary teams, to deal with on routing tasks requiring a new set of workplace skills.
 (2014, p.
 1)